Celebrating 30 years 1987-2017|

 It reminds me of DFM (Design for Manufacturing).
 For the life of me, I cannot understand the need for this acronym.
 How do they expect us to design, not for manufacturing?
 It is totally insane that some take this seriously.
 I can tell you if someone came up with this subject 50 years ago all of the design engineers and draftsman would just look at them and scratch their heads.

 Any experienced Solidworks designer has to be laughing at this article.
 I may not care much for Solidworks, but virtually all of the experienced users are engineering professionals.
 This article is an embarrassment.
-This ignorance has to be blatant though out Solidworks corporate to allow Oboe to publish it or even in this position.
+This ignorance has to be blatant though out Solidworks corporate to allow Oboe to publish it or even to be in this position.
 Didn't the fellows from Engineering.com realize the simplistic content and warn him.
 But then the Engineering.com just goes along to get along and collect the ad revenue.
 Obie needs to sit down with me for a couple of days.
 I could educate him on the needs of engineering as it relates to documentation.
 I could even define a document control product a company the size of Solidworks could develop that could become a standard and serve the complete industry.

 The Ultimate Document Control System